jorendorff/a-history-of-the-world-notes/026-Oxus-chariot-model.md

 ## Discussion

+What was different about the Persian Empire's treatment of conquered peoples, compared to earlier conquering powers?
+How do the Roman Empire and the Persian Empire compare in this regard?

-"Nothing tells you more about a state than its transport system." ???
+"Nothing tells you more about a state than its transport system."
+Is this true?
+What could transport tell me about the place where you live?

+(trivia) The United States Postal Service has a famous unofficial motto.
+What is it?
+Where did it come from?